 Online shopping fails: your options if you don’t like your product

-1. Try to resolve the issue with the business directly.
 This should be your first step.
 Be clear about what the exact issue is and suggest a reasonable solution.
 Depending on the issue, the business may be happy to work with you to fix the problem.
 You may be interested in reading our blog posts about how to write an effective complaint letter and general tips for resolving complaints.

-2. Be aware that retail stores are responsible for setting their own refund and exchange policies.
-This is why it’s so important to do your own research on each store’s policy before deciding to make a purchase.
+Know that retail stores are allowed to set their own refund, return and exchange policies.
+This is why it’s so important to check the policy before you make a purchase.
 Some businesses stand behind the quality of their products, offer replacements, or issue refunds when consumers encounter certain issues.
-However, businesses that do not offer refunds or exchanges are not obligated to refund you simply because you changed your mind.
-Read up on the policy and find out what you agreed to when you bought the product.

-5. If you want a legal opinion, consider trying the Lawyer Referral Service.
+If you can’t work it out with the business and truly believe the business is not abiding by their policy (and feel it’s worth it to pursue the issue further), the Civil Resolution Tribunal can help resolve small claims disputes under $5,000.
+If you want a legal opinion, consider trying the Lawyer Referral Service.
 You can get a consultation with a lawyer for up to 30 minutes for free.

 Did you like this?
 You might like these posts too!